[3.13 UPDATED] JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 03. Pros and Cons

 +Absurdly tanky.
-Facetank shaper guardians?
+Facetank shaper guardians and conquerors?
 Yes.
 Eat Shaper slams?
 You betcha.
 Faceroll 8-mod T16 Maraketh legion rares without even noticing that they're attacking you?
 You better believe it.
 Deliberately leap slam into the overlapping portion of an Atziri double flameblast just so you can laugh at her?
-The combination of block, blind, fortify, molten shell, and berserk honestly feels like cheating.
+The layering of block, blind, fortify, molten shell, and berserk gives this build some serious tankiness.

 +100% HC viable (see Hardcore section).